 The School of Architecture (SOA) adheres to the procedures for graduate student academic grievances stated in the Handbook of Operating Procedures.

-While graduate students have the right to file a grievance directly with the Graduate School, the SOA encourages graduate students to first attempt to informally resolve the grievance through the SOA process below.
+While current graduate students have the right to file a grievance directly with the Graduate School, the SOA encourages graduate students to first attempt to informally resolve the grievance through the SOA process below.

 This is the process for academic grievances other than grade disputes.
 For information about grade disputes, please see the grade dispute process.